-- 1) Map out the story at a high level
+1) Map out the story at a high level

-- What are the main points you want to make?
-In what order should they appear?
+• What are the main sections and in what order should they appear?
 Choose your storytelling structure (next slide)

-- 2) Add the plot points
+2) Add the plot points

-- Within each section, what messages will you need to convey to tell your whole story?

-- Write one sentence per line
+- Within each section, what messages will you need to convey to tell your whole story? - Write one sentence per line